fbpx

 Grand Velas Los Cabos

-Image Courtesy of Grand Velas Los Cabos
+Courtesy of Velas Resorts

-Created by Mexican bon vivants inspired to open a high end all-inclusive that met their own expectations when traveling, Grand Velas, in its various locations across Mexico, continues to wow and pamper guests with upper tier expectations.
-Their outpost on the Baja Peninsula, the AAA Five Diamond Grand Velas Los Cabos, prides itself on conveying the next generation of all-inclusive amenities, seasoned with jaw dropping facilities and peerless ocean views.
-Situated between San Jose del Cabo and Cabo San Lucas, the retreat welcomes guests at check in with Veuve Clicquot and (molecularly-created fruit) caviar plus a neck massage.
-All 307 oceanview suites, some kitted out to be wellness havens, feature top level spirits, including a custom-made mezcal.
+Created by Mexican bon vivants inspired to open a high-end, all-inclusive that met their own expectations when traveling, Grand Velas, in its various locations across Mexico, continues to wow and pamper guests with upper-tier expectations.
+Their outpost on the Baja Peninsula, the AAA Five Diamond Grand Velas Los Cabos, prides itself on conveying the next generation of all-inclusive amenities, seasoned with jaw-dropping facilities and peerless ocean views.
+Situated between San Jose del Cabo and Cabo San Lucas, the retreat welcomes guests at check in with Veuve Clicquot and (molecularly created fruit), caviar, plus a neck massage.
+All 307 ocean-view suites, some kitted out to be wellness havens, feature top-level spirits, including a custom-made mezcal.

-What we Love: Up market across the board, the resort excels in its epicurean focus.
+What We Love: Up market across the board, the resort excels in its epicurean focus.
 Think: seven gourmet restaurants helmed by top chefs.
 The immense spa even showcases blue agave in its signature treatments.

 Playa Viva

 Sleep in a treehouse?
 On a beach?
 You’ve been dreaming of it.
 Glamp guiltlessly at this Pacific Ocean-fronted, eco-oriented escape where your palm tree doubles as your suite.
-Eighteen rustically-chic suites dangle from palms transplanted from the resort’s own coconut grove.
-Erected along the Mobula Manta ray migration route, just 35 miles south of Zihuatanejo-Ixtapa International airport, this intimate retreat exudes an earthy vibe with daily yoga, massage services, and a baby sea turtle sanctuary.
-The chef forages from the on-site farm for healthy meal ingredients, including coconuts, mangos, cashews, lettuces, cactus — even cacao.
-The resort’s ethos to give back and to support personal growth underscores its activities: volunteer with the turtles, engage in workshops or take part in programs that allow for interaction with the local communities.
+Eighteen rustically chic suites dangle from palms transplanted from the resort’s own coconut grove.
+Erected along the Mobula Manta ray migration route, just 35 miles south of Zihuatanejo-Ixtapa International Airport, this intimate retreat exudes an earthy vibe with daily yoga, massage services, and a baby sea turtle sanctuary.
+The chef forages from the on-site farm for healthy meal ingredients including coconuts, mangos, cashews, lettuces, cactus — even cacao.
+The resort’s ethos to give back and to support personal growth underscores its activities: volunteer with the turtles, engage in workshops, or take part in programs that allow for interaction with the local communities.

-What we Love: A leader in the regenerative travel space, they make a tiny footprint, while providing guests with the chance to immerse in nature and unplug from the buzz.
+What We Love: A leader in the regenerative travel space, they make a tiny footprint, while providing guests with the chance to immerse in nature and unplug from the buzz.

 Palafitos Overwater Bungalows at El Dorado Maroma

 Who says you need to travel all the way to Bora Bora or the Maldives to be suspended above the sea in an overwater bungalow?
-At Palafitos, hovering above the turquoise waters of the Riviera Maya, thirty-one luxury, thatched-roofed bungalows await — each with a glass floor for marine vistas.
+At Palafitos, hovering above the turquoise waters of the Riviera Maya, 31 luxury, thatched-roofed bungalows await — each with a glass floor for marine vistas.
 Leap right into the sea from your deck and cool off as your butler brings cocktails, sunscreen, snorkel supplies, and gastronomic snacks at your beck and call.
 Flaunting global cuisines from Peruvian to Caribbean in hotspots as enticing as an overwater grill and wine bar, the resort also brings relaxation at its Naay Spa and wellness center.

-What We Love: Adventure questing couples can enjoy excursions offered at Maroma Marina, such as camel safari tours, swimming with the dolphins, and deep sea fishing for an additional cost.
+What We Love: Adventure-questing couples can enjoy excursions offered at Maroma Marina, such as camel safari tours, swimming with the dolphins, and deep-sea fishing for an additional cost.

 Garza Blanca Resort & Spa Cancun

-What We Love: The hotel’s Residential Retreats Program caters to larger groups and provides special services including personal butlers, private chef dinners and more.
+What We Love: The hotel’s Residential Retreats Program caters to larger groups and provides special services including personal butlers, private chef dinners, and more.

 Villa del Palmar at the Islands of Loreto by Danzante Bay

-Minutes from the charming village of Loreto, designated a Pueblo Mágico (Magic Town) for its characteristic colonial architecture, vivacious culture and centuries-old history, Villa del Palmar at the Islands of Loreto by Danzante Bay lies amid the dramatic Sierra de la Giganta mountains within Loreto Bay National Marine Park, a UNESCO World Heritage Site.
-A boon for nature lovers and those seeking transformative vacation experiences, this eco-conscious retreat boasts dawn-to-dusk adventures including: whale watching, Tabor Canyon hikes, ATV desert tours, LED standup paddle boarding at night, sport fishing excursions, surfing at Scorpion Bay and the stellar TPC Danzante Bay, an 18-hole golf course from Rees Jones.
+Minutes from the charming village of Loreto, designated a Pueblo Mágico (Magic Town) for its characteristic colonial architecture, vivacious culture, and centuries-old history, Villa del Palmar at the Islands of Loreto by Danzante Bay lies amid the dramatic Sierra de la Giganta mountains within Loreto Bay National Marine Park, a UNESCO World Heritage Site.
+A boon for nature lovers and those seeking transformative vacation experiences, this eco-conscious retreat boasts dawn-to-dusk adventures including: whale watching, Tabor Canyon hikes, ATV desert tours, LED standup paddle boarding at night, sport-fishing excursions, surfing at Scorpion Bay, and the stellar TPC Danzante Bay, an 18-hole golf course from Rees Jones.
 The 39,000-square-foot Sabila Spa and five pools make the grade when relaxation calls.

 What We Love: Villa Del Palmar offers an array of suites and penthouses, including options that can sleep up to 10 people.
 Every guest accommodation includes a kitchen and provides families and groups with all the amenities of home.